 Modern Foreign Languages

-Key Stage 3 pupils study the following topics:
+Key Stage 3 pupils study the following language and communication topics:

 - Self and others